Angelkev/airbnb-clone-project/README.md

 | **QA/Testers** | Test functionality, identify bugs, and validate fixes | Maintain product quality and reduce defects |
 | **DevOps Engineers** | Manage CI/CD pipelines, deployments, monitoring, and infrastructure | Ensure stable, secure, and scalable application operations |

+## UI Component Patterns

+The Airbnb Clone project will be built using reusable UI components to ensure consistency, scalability, and easier maintenance across the application.

+### Navbar
+The Navbar component will provide primary navigation across the platform.
+It will include links to key pages, branding, and user actions such as login or profile access.
+This component ensures consistent navigation on all pages.

+### Property Card
+The Property Card component will be used to display individual property listings in a concise and visually appealing format.
+It will include property images, title, location, price per night, and ratings, allowing users to quickly browse available options.

+### Footer
+The Footer component will appear at the bottom of all pages and contain supplementary information such as links to policies, contact details, and additional navigation.
+It helps improve usability and provides closure to each page.